-This also acts as a bath for hermit crabs.
-As hermit crabs poop within their shells, daily bathing is essential.
-Provide two pools for hermit crabs, with ramps or climbing apparatus to aid entry and exit.
-One pool should contain saltwater and the other freshwater.
+Provide 2 pools for hermit crabs, with ramps or climbing apparatus to aid entry and exit.
+One pool should contain salt water, and the other should have fresh water.

 Boredom and Loneliness

-In addition to having company, hermit crabs also need stimulation in their habitat.
-Bored hermit crabs grow stressed.
-Climbing apparatus is a must.
-Hermit crabs are natural climbers.
+In addition to having company, hermit crabs need stimulation in their habitat as bored hermit crabs grow stressed.
+Some climbing apparatus is a must because hermit crabs are natural climbers.

 Lack of Shells